isomerpages/ura-ilsg-cms/_programmes/i Light Forum.md

 visions.
 Go behind-the-scenes with a glimpse into the making and execution of their illuminated displays.&nbsp;</p>
 <p>Participants will also get to take part in a workshop where they will
-be guided to upcycle a self watering pot from plastic bottles to plant their own herbs.</p>
+be guided to upcycle a self-watering pot from plastic bottles to plant their own herbs.</p>
 <p><strong>Illuminating Sustainability: Urban Renewal through Lighting and Technology (16 June)</strong>
 </p>